a099954/ABC-Program/Notes/Running notes.md

 ## Excel assignment and Math assignment
 1. Maybe to similar
-2.

-# . continue with dataset that was created
+2. Erik liked working with the messy dataset query